-Different types of EIO models have been developed since 1990 for the regional level, especially by the team of Geoffrey Hewings (REAL, Univ. of Illinois) based on the Washington Projection and Simulation Model (Conway et al, 1990).
+Different types of EIO models have been developed since 1990 for the regional level, especially by Geoffrey Hewings and his team at REAL (University of Illinois) based on the Washington Projection and Simulation Model (Conway et al, 1990).
 Another important example of a recently developed EIO model is the global (fully interlinked) model that has been developed by the team of Bernd Meyer and his team (GWS), starting from a prototype model COMPASS (Uno, 2002, Meyer, Uno, 1999) and leading to the GINFORS model (Lutz, et.al., 2005 and www.mosus.net).

-As a consequence of these parallel developments of very different models, there has been an ongoing discussion between the EIO- and the CGE-community focussing on the following issues: calibration vs. econometric estimation, the choice of functional forms in relation to the behavioural assumptions (economic rationality of agents), the role of equilibrium mechanisms and of the - mostly arbitrarily chosen - benchmark year.
-In this debate Jorgenson (1984) stressed the importance of econometric methodology in order to derive the parameters of CGE models, whereas Shoven and Whalley (1984) characterized econometrics as unviable for this purpose partly due to the data requirements and to the fact that actual timer series also contain non-equilibrium states of the economy.
+As a consequence of these parallel developments of very different models, there has been an ongoing discussion between the EIO- and the CGE-community focussing on the following issues: calibration vs. econometric estimation, the choice of functional forms in relation to the behavioural assumptions (economic rationality of agents), the role of equilibrium mechanisms and the benchmark year, as well as the meaning of time and the modelling of adjustment towards equilibrium.
+In this debate Jorgenson (1984) stressed the importance of econometric methodology in order to derive the parameters of CGE models, whereas Shoven and Whalley (1984) characterized econometrics as unviable for this purpose partly due to the data requirements and to the fact that actual time series also contain non-equilibrium states of the economy.
+Jorgenson and his team have been building CGE models based on flexible functional forms both in consumption and production that have been estimated econometrically for the US economy (Jorgenson, 1998).
+A similar example for Germany for a model based on econometrically estimated flexible functional forms is the modelling work at the German research institute RWI (Siebe, 1994).
 Actually calibration as the methodology for deriving parameters is very much linked to the concept of equilibrium in CGE models.
 McKitric (1998) engaged in the discussion about functional forms and could demonstrate that the choice of the functional form together with the choice of the benchmark year has a substantial influence on the results of policy evaluation.
 The conflicting positions between the EIO- and the CGE-community can be described by different underlying assumptions about rationality of economic behaviour.
 The utility maximization and cost minimization approach of CGE models conflicts with the concept of 'bounded rationality' (Lutz, et.al., 2005) of EIO models, the respective critique is characterized by terms like 'theory with numbers' and 'ad hoc specification without theory'.
 An interesting and exhaustive overview of this debate can be found in Grassini (2004).

 Despite this ongoing debate and the sometimes almost 'tribal' controversies between EIO and CGE modelling, there are almost no studies that attempt a systematic overview and analysis of pro's and con's of different approaches.
-The approach of Jorgenson and the study by McKitrick (1998) attempt to reconcile the different methodologies of CGE and EIO models, especially econometric techniques and calibration.
+The approach of Jorgenson (1998) and Siebe (1994) as well as the study by McKitrick (1998) attempt to reconcile the different methodologies of CGE and EIO models by supporting econometric techniques as a base for calibration.
 An important study that deals with a systematic account and comparison of the different modelling approaches is West (1995), which relates to the level of regional modelling.
 West (1995) also concludes that some convergence between the different approaches might occur and is desirable.